Wattle Park, Melbourne: History

 A 9-hole golf course opened at Wattle Park in October 1937, with other facilities following later.

-Most of the trees at Wattle Park were planted by Head Landscape Gardener and Curator of the park at that time, George William Tickner (later by deed poll George Nelson) who had built his own home at 14 Patterson Avenue, opposite the park.
+Most of the trees at Wattle Park were planted by Head Landscape Gardener and Curator George William Tickner (later changed by deed poll to George Nelson) who had built his own home at 14 Patterson Avenue, opposite the park.
 George was responsible for the planning, laying out, design and construction of the Tennis Courts, Golf Course, Pond, Lake, Paths, Walking Tracks, Sports Oval and many other structures in the park.
 Employed by the tramways board in the 1920s, Wattle Park became his life's work until he retired.

 With the rise of popularity of motor cars in the 1960s and 70s, the MMTB (which was absorbed by the new Metropolitan Transit Authority in 1983) was focusing its attention elsewhere.
 Subsequently, local residents began to complain to the state government about the poor state of Wattle Park.
 In 1991, ownership of Wattle Park was passed from the Public Transport Corporation to the Melbourne & Metropolitan Board of Works, which undertook a program to rehabilitate the park's landscape.

 Connection with trams

 As Wattle Park, for most of its history, had been maintained by Melbourne's tram operators, it retains a connection with Melbourne's tramways.
 The Melbourne Tramways Band (no longer sponsored by Yarra Trams) plays at Wattle Park once a month during spring and autumn.
-The bodies of two W2 class trams are installed as shelters at Wattle Park, and tram route 70 runs along the park's northern boundary, with its terminus at the easternmost end of the park.
+The bodies of two SW6 class trams (number 861 and 936) have been installed as shelters at Wattle Park.
+A previous SW6 tram body (number 885) at Wattle Park was burnt down by vandals in December 2011.

+Tram route 70 runs along the park's northern boundary, with its terminus at the easternmost end of the park.